CiscoDevNet/msx-developer-guides/reference/component-manager-manifest-reference.md

 # [Optional] Configuration section for infrastructure needs such as database for your application.
 # List of required infra services required all are optional
 # Consul and Vault access granted by default restricted to /<servicename> path in KV
-# Population of Env defaults (e.g. cassandra address) will be done by onboarding service
+# Population of Env defaults (e.g. cockroach address) will be done by onboarding service
 Infrastructure:
   # Database configuration section.
 The details for the account that was created for your service can be retrieved from Consul.
-  # If your application needs Cassandra, the following configurations can be retrieved from Consul at startup/runtime:
-  # - db.cassandra.username
-  # - db.cassandra.keyspaceName
-  #
-  # and the following attribute can be retrieved from Vault at startup time:
-  # - db.cassandra.password
   #
   # If your application needs CockroachDB, the following configurations can be retrieved from Consul at startup/runtime:
   # - db.cockroach.username